making360/making360/README.md

 HipChat Room
 =============================

-This chat room is dedicated to questions/answers regarding the making of 360 content, feel free to use this chat room to give and receive advice from each other.
+This chat room is dedicated to questions/answers regarding the making of 360 content.
+Feel free to use this chat room to give advice and receive from each other.
 This is not a chat room for self-promotion, thank you!

 https://www.hipchat.com/gzlQY96Oc